Gurmandeep-Kaur/PDF-Estimation-NO2/README.md

 μ is the center of the distribution
 λ controls the spread of the distribution
-c is a scaling constant
+c is a normalization constant

 This function is Gaussian-shaped and approximates the empirical distribution of the transformed data.

 ---

-### Step 3: Parameter Estimation using Curve Fitting
+### Step 3: Parameter Estimation using Maximum Likelihood Estimation

-An empirical probability density function is first constructed using a histogram of the transformed data.

-The parameters λ, μ, and c are then estimated by fitting the PDF model to this empirical PDF using non-linear least squares curve fitting.
+The parameters μ and λ are estimated using Maximum Likelihood Estimation.

-The initial parameter guesses are:

-λ = 0.1
+For the model:

+p̂(z) = c exp(-λ (z - μ)²)

+the MLE solutions are:

 μ = mean(z)
+λ = 1 / (2 Var(z))

+The normalization constant c is derived theoretically using:

-c = 1.0
+c = sqrt(λ / π)

-The curve fitting procedure adjusts the parameters to minimize the squared difference between the model curve and the histogram.

 ---